hamidkhj/ai-test-fe/README.md

 3.  **Prompt Engineering:** A carefully crafted prompt is sent to the AI.
 This prompt includes:

 * The extracted text from the document.
 * Instructions to return a JSON object that indicates `isValid: true/false` and extracted information if the document passes.
+* This logic can be improved (at the moment it is not very secure) by the addition of an ID Verification process (from Google Cloud Document AI) or a Document Classification model fine-tuned on a custom dataset.

-4.  **Parsing the Response:** The backend parses the structured JSON response from the AI to determine the document's validity and present the specific errors to the user.
+4.  **Parsing the Response:** The backend parses the structured JSON response from the AI to determine the document's validity and presents the specific errors to the user.